Metallic Epoxy Flooring Vancouver, BC

 - Great for studios, lobbies, salons, and brand spaces

 Long-term appearance depends on prep, refinement, and the protective clear coat.
-We select topcoats based on traffic and cleaning plans.
+Metallic epoxy gets the attention, but the clear coat protects the look.

 - Mechanical grinding for adhesion